hari200320/PowerBi-Project-Sales-Data-Analysis/README.md

 Dataset:
 <li>
-The dataset used in this analysis includes the following key information:
+<ul>The dataset used in this analysis includes the following key information:</ul>

 Sales Data: Transactions recorded from 2017 to 2020, including revenue figures and sales quantities.